openzipkin/brave/brave-core/README.md

-## about EndpointSubmitter ##

-Each Annotation part of a Span can have an Endpoint assigned.
-The Endpoint specifies the service/application from which the annotation is submitted, identified by ip address, port, service name.

-During the lifecycle of an application the Endpoint is fixed.
-This means the Endpoint can be set up once ideally when initialising your application.

-Initialising the Endpoint for Brave is done through the EndpointSubmitter.
-Once it is set up all annotations submitted through ClientTracer, ServerTracer or AnnotationSubmitter will use the Endpoint.

-In the brave-resteasy-spring project the Endpoint is set up in `BravePreProcessInterceptor` when it receives the first request so before any annotations are submitted.

-## brave-core public api ##

-All api access is centralized in `com.github.kristofa.brave.Brave`.

-This class contains only static methods.
-Reason is that the returned components should share the same trace/span state.
-This state is maintained as a static singleton in this class.

-### Brave.getEndpointSubmitter ##

-> public static EndpointSubmitter getEndpointSubmitter()

-Each annotation that is being submitted (including cs, cr, sr, ss) has an endpoint (host, port, service name) assigned.
-For a given service/application instance the endpoint only needs to be set once and will be reused for all submitted annotations.

-The Endpoint should be set using the EndpointSubmitter before any annotation/span is created.

-In the brave-resteasy-spring module the Endpoint is set in `com.github.kristofa.brave.resteasy.BravePreProcessInterceptor` when receiving the first request.

-### Brave.getClientTracer ###

-> public static ClientTracer getClientTracer(final SpanCollector collector, final List<TraceFilter> traceFilter)

-Get a ClientTracer that will be initialized with a specific SpanCollector and a List of custom TraceFilters.

-The ClientTracer is used to initiate a new span when doing a request to another service.
-It will generate the cs (client send) and cr (client received) annotations.
-When the cr annotation is set the span will be submitted to SpanCollector if not filtered by one of the TraceFilters.

-For more information on TraceFilters, see earlier section 'about trace filters'.

-### Brave.getServerTracer ###

-> public static ServerTracer getServerTracer(final SpanCollector collector, final List<TraceFilter> traceFilter)

-Get a ServerTracer that will be initialized with a specific SpanCollector and a List of custom TraceFilters.
-The ServerTracer and ClientTracer should share the same SpanCollector and the same TraceFilters!

-The ServerTracer will generate sr (server received) and ss (server send) annotations.
-When ss annotation is set the span will be submitted to SpanCollector if our span needs to get traced (as decided by ClientTracer).

-The ServerTracer sets the span state for an incoming request.
-You can see how it is used in the brave-resteasy-spring module in the com.github.kristofa.brave.resteasy.BravePreProcessInterceptor and the com.github.kristofa.brave.resteasy.BravePostProcessInterceptor

-### Brave.getServerSpanAnnotationSubmitter ###

-> public static AnnotationSubmitter getServerSpanAnnotationSubmitter()

-The AnnotationSubmitter is used to submit application specific annotations.

-### Brave.getServerSpanThreadBinder ###

-> public static ServerSpanThreadBinder getServerSpanThreadBinder()

-To be used in case you execute logic in new threads within you service and if you submit annotations or new requests from those threads.
-The span state is bound to the request thread using ThreadLocal variable.
-When you start new threads it means that the span state that was set in the request thread is not available in those new threads.
-The ServerSpanThreadBinder allows you to bind the original span state to the new thread.
-See also the section below: 'brave and multi threading'.

 ## brave and multi threading ##

-Brave uses ThreadLocal variables to keep track of trace/span state.
-By doing this it is able to support keeping track of state for multiple requests (multiple threads).
+In its default configuration Brave uses ThreadLocal variables to keep track of trace/span state (`ThreadLocalServerAndClientSpanState`).
+By doing this it is able to support tracking state for multiple requests in the model where 1 request = 1 thread.

 However when you start a new Thread yourself from a request Thread brave will lose its trace/span state.
-To bind the same state to your new Thread you can use the `ServerSpanThreadBinder` yourself as explained earlier or you can use `com.github.kristofa.brave.BraveExecutorService`.
+To bind the same state to your new Thread you can use the `ServerSpanThreadBinder` accessible through `Brave`or you can use `com.github.kristofa.brave.BraveExecutorService`.

-BraveExecutorService implements the java.util.concurrent.ExecutorService interface and acts as a decorator for an existing ExecutorService.
-It also uses the ServerSpanThreadBinder which it takes in its constructor but once set up if is transparent for your code and will make sure any thread you start through the ExecutorService will get proper trace/span state.
+BraveExecutorService implements the `java.util.concurrent.ExecutorService` interface and acts as a decorator for an existing `ExecutorService`.
+It also uses the `ServerSpanThreadBinder` which it takes in its constructor but once set up if is transparent for your code and will make sure any thread you start through the ExecutorService will get proper trace/span state.

-Instead of using BraveExecutorService or the ServerSpanThreadBinder directly you can also use the `BraveCallable` and `BraveRunnable`.
+Instead of using `BraveExecutorService` or the `ServerSpanThreadBinder` directly you can also use the `BraveCallable` and `BraveRunnable`.
 These are used internally by the BraveExecutorService.